ReScience/ReScience-submission/article/Larisch-2019.md

 To reproduce it, one postsynaptic neuron receives input from $512$ presynaptic neurons, as described in the original publication.
 Each presynaptic neuron corresponds to one pixel of the $16 \times 16$ input, divided into an ON-part for the positive and an OFF-part for the negative values ($16 \times 16 \times 2 = 512$).
 The $300.000$ presented patches are randomly cut out of ten natural scenes [@Olshausen1996], and each patch is presented for $200$ ms.
-Contrary to the original publication by @Clopath2010, we use a much higher firing rate of $100$ Hz to achieve the emergence of similar sized receptive fields.
+Contrary to the original publication by @Clopath2010, we use a much higher firing rate of $60$ Hz to achieve the emergence of similar sized receptive fields.
+It is to mentioned, that the shaped of the receptive fields depends mainly on the input firing rate, the balance between the learning rates for LTP ($A_{LTP}$) and LTD ($A_{LTD}$), the reference value of the homeostatic mechanism ($u_{ref}^2$) and the maximum weight.
+So it is possible to show the emergence of receptive fields with a lower firing rate, but needs more changes on the other parameters.
+For the reimplementation, we changed different parameters just a bit to be as close as possible on the original parameter set.
-Fig. \ref{Fig_stab} c shows that a high firing rate of $100$ Hz (top) leads to the emergence of a smaller receptive field, and a lower firing rate of $60$ Hz to a much bigger one.
+Fig. \ref{Fig_stab} c shows that a high firing rate of $75$ Hz (top) leads to the emergence of a smaller receptive field, and a lower firing rate of $60$ Hz to a much bigger one.
+The same influence of the input firing rate was presented in @Clopath2010.

 # Conclusion